Applying Data Augmentation to Handwritten Arabic Numeral Recognition Using Deep Learning Neural Networks: Result And Discussion

 Table \ref{table_database} shows the result of different models applied to the same CMATERDB dataset.
 Method-1 denotes the method proposed in \cite{Nibaran} and Method-2 denotes the method proposed in \cite{ashiquzzaman}.

-Our proposed method of CNN gives better accuracy than both the methods.
+Our proposed method of CNN using data augmentation gives better accuracy than the method described in \cite{ashiquzzaman} with no use of data augmentation.
 The prominent attribute of the deep learning is that deep embedded layers recognize the features and cascade them into the final output prediction to cast classification.
 This is the attribute that has contributed to deep learning method being used in problems in image recognition and disease prediction \cite{ashiquzzaman2017reduction}, among others.
 In our proposed model, the CNN layers have been increased in number from the model used by \cite{ashiquzzaman}.
 We have also added two other fully connected layers in later phase of the proposed model to enhance feature extraction and recognition.
 The result was significantly improved from the previous methods because of the introduction of data augmentation during training.
 Data augmentation virtually makes the image transformed into new set of features for the neural network to detect and recognize.
 It also shifts and zooms the training images, making the image decentralized for the kernels to recognize them from various positions.

 Fig. \ref{fig:wrong_png} denotes some of the misclassified images during training.
 It demonstrates some of misclassified images, which are actually impossible to recognize manually due to morphological decomposition of figure shape.
 Table \ref{confusion} shows the class-wise classification of the test images, which denotes the final accuracy rate of 99.40\% .
 The columns denote true classes and the rows denote predicted classes.
 The cell content denotes the count of predicted classes.